The 5Rs of Research

 1. ROLES

-Research the profiles of the people you will be meeting.
-This will give insight into their roles, responsibilities, and career history.
+Research the people you will be meeting.
+Their profiles will give you insight into their responsibilities, priorities, and career history.

 • Role and Responsibilities